DavidPiazza/CLMR/README.md

 ## Redundancy Pruning for Audio Datasets (Extended CLMR)

-This repository extends the work of Spijkervet and Burgoyne (CLMR) by introducing a redundancy pruning workflow for audio datasets, specifically MagnaTagATune.
+This repository builds on the work of Spijkervet and Burgoyne (CLMR) to introduce a redundancy pruning workflow for audio datasets.
 Our approach leverages density-based clustering and intra-cluster diversity selection to remove redundant samples, enabling more efficient and potentially more robust representation learning and evaluation.

 ### Method Overview
 1. **Extract Embeddings:** Use a pre-trained CLMR model to extract embeddings for all samples in the dataset.